 - Genetic disorders: Some hereditary syndromes such as Down, Papillon-Lefevre, and Histiocytosis can lead to severe periodontitis.

-- Metabolic disorder: Some diseases that affect body metabolism, such as diabetes, can harm periodontal health.
-In type 1 and type 2 diabetes, hyperglycemia will stimulate the production of inflammatory products responsible for periodontal destruction, alter the function of immune cells and disrupt periodontal healing.
+- Metabolic disorder: Certain diseases that affect the body's metabolism, such as diabetes, can affect your periodontal condition.
+In diabetes, hyperglycemia will stimulate the production of inflammatory products responsible for periodontal destruction, affect immune cell function and disrupt gum healing.

 Necrotizing periodontal diseaseNecrotizing periodontal disease is an acute and painful infection of the tissues surrounding the tooth.
 It includes necrotizing gingivitis and necrotizing periodontitis, depending on the tissues affected.

-These diseases are due to virulent bacteria and a compromised immune response.
-They have a rapid and abrupt onset, resulting in severe pain, necrosis and ulceration of the gingiva, and often halitosis.
+They are caused by virulent bacteria and a poor immune response.
+They have a rapid and brutal onset, leading to intense pain, gum ulceration and halitosis.

-They can be limited to a few teeth or generalized over the whole mouth.
-The general condition can also be affected, causing fever and swollen lymph nodes.
+ThNecrotizing periodontal disease may be limited to a few teeth or spread to the entire mouth.
+The general condition may also be affected, causing fever and swollen lymph nodes.

 Among the factors that predispose to necrotizing periodontal disease: